-If you do not know the empty weight of the trailer plus the boat and cargo weight, you must weigh the loaded trailer at a commercial scale.
-In addition, you must distribute any cargo in the boat so that the load on any axle does not exceed the Gross Axle Weight Rating (GAWR).
+If you do not know the empty weight of the trailer plus the cargo weight, you must weigh the loaded trailer at a commercial scale.
+In addition, you must distribute the load in the trailer such that the load on any axle does not exceed the Gross Axle Weight Rating (GAWR).